celestiaorg/celestia-app/specs/src/specs/shares.md

 ## Share Format

-The share format below is consistent for all shares.
-Note that each share has a fixed size [`SHARE_SIZE`](./consensus.md#constants):
+Every share has a fixed size [`SHARE_SIZE`](./consensus.md#constants).
+The share format below is consistent for all shares:

 - The first [`NAMESPACE_VERSION_SIZE`](./consensus.md#constants) bytes of a share's raw data is the namespace version of that share (denoted by "namespace version" in the figure below).
 - The next [`NAMESPACE_ID_SIZE`](./consensus.md#constants) bytes of a share's raw data is the namespace ID of that share (denoted by "namespace id" in the figure below).
 - The next [`SHARE_INFO_BYTES`](./consensus.md#constants) bytes are for share information (denoted by "info byte" in the figure below) with the following structure:
   - The first 7 bits represent the share version in big endian form (initially, this will be `0000000` for version `0`);
   - The last bit is a sequence start indicator.
 The indicator is `1` if this share is the first share in a sequence or `0` if this share is a continuation share in a sequence.
 - If this share is the first share in a sequence, it will include the length of the sequence in bytes.
-The next [SEQUENCE_BYTES](./consensus.md#constants) represent a big-endian uint32 value (denoted by "sequence length" in the figure below).
+The next [`SEQUENCE_BYTES`](./consensus.md#constants) represent a big-endian uint32 value (denoted by "sequence length" in the figure below).
 This length is placed immediately after the `SHARE_INFO_BYTES` field.
 It's important to note that shares that are not the first share in a sequence do not contain this field.
 - The remaining [`SHARE_SIZE`](./consensus.md#constants)`-`[`NAMESPACE_SIZE`](./consensus.md#constants)`-`[`SHARE_INFO_BYTES`](./consensus.md#constants)`-`[`SEQUENCE_BYTES`](./consensus.md#constants) bytes (if first share) or [`SHARE_SIZE`](./consensus.md#constants)`-`[`NAMESPACE_SIZE`](./consensus.md#constants)`-`[`SHARE_INFO_BYTES`](./consensus.md#constants) bytes (if continuation share) are raw data (denoted by "blob1" in the figure below).
 Typically raw data is the blob payload that user's submit in a [BlobTx](../../../x/blob/README.md).
 However, raw data can also be transaction data (see [transaction shares](#transaction-shares) below).
 - If there is insufficient raw data to fill the share, the remaining bytes are filled with `0`.